-Welcome to Kansas City, a vast shallow sea teeming with primitive forms of life… Kansas City has come a long way since those days – about 300 million years ago.
-A study of the rocks beneath our feet reveals the existence of ancient seas, swamp-like forests, and continental glaciers – as well as the skeletal remains of a vast array of extinct creatures entombed in the rock, and recovered as fossils.
+Welcome to Kansas City, a vast shallow sea teeming with primitive forms of life… Kansas City has come a long way since those days, about 300 million years ago.
+A study of the rocks beneath our feet reveals the existence of ancient seas, swamp-like forests, and continental glaciers – as well as the skeletal remains of a vast array of extinct creatures entombed in the rock and recovered as fossils.

-The show, running until May 31, consists of local fossil specimens and new illustrations that will reveal what the environments, creatures and vegetation may have looked like, before they were entombed in Kansas City’s substrata.
+These clues to our past and other historic evidence can be seen in the exhibit Kansas City Millions of Years Ago: What the Rock Record Tells Us.
+The show consists of local fossil specimens and new illustrations that will reveal what the environments, creatures, and vegetation may have looked like before they were entombed in Kansas City’s substrata.